jdrch/Hardware/README.md

 * *A* = New hardware added or previously installed hardware removed, e.g. new laptop acquired or desktop sold
 * *B* = Layout change of currently installed hardware, e.g. HDD moved from Computer1 to Computer2
-* *C* = New software added or previously installed software removed, e.g. New backup software not previously run on any other machine added, or previously present software removed so that it no longer runs on any of my machines
+* *C* = New workload added or previously installed workload removed, e.g. New backup software not previously run on any other machine added, or previously present software removed so that it no longer runs on any of my machines
-* *D* = Layout change of currently installed software, e.g. Pi-hole moved from Computer1 to Computer2
+* *D* = Layout change of currently installed workloads, e.g. Pi-hole moved from Computer1 to Computer2

 Temporary, stopgap measures, such as substituting a surge protector for a failed UPS, are not considered (for) hardware release versions unless they become permanent.